cosmos/ibc/spec/app/ics-028-cross-chain-validation/technical_specification.md

     - `providerChannel` is already set;
     - `md.version != ccvVersion`.
   - The address of the distribution module account on the provider chain is set to `md.providerDistributionAccount`.
+  - The distribution token transfer channel opening handshake is initiated and `distributionChannelId` is set to the resulting channel ID.
 - **Error Condition**
   - None.